 For patients with compromised immune systems, getting vaccinated often involves making complex decisions.
 The protection a vaccine provides is especially important to prevent illness, but do vaccines come with added risks?
 Whether your system is weakened by conditions such as rheumatoid arthritis or HIV or compromised by medications such as biologics, check with your healthcare … Read More

 Debunk the top seven myths about shingles, a painful skin rash that attacks one in three people.

 Chicken pox once was considered a childhood rite of passage, yet few of us expect to experience a second eruption of the same virus.
 But this itchy and painful condition, known as shingles, strikes one in three adults during their lifetime.
 Its hallmark is a rash that appears as a band or a patch of … Read More

-Now, there’s another reason to get a shingles vaccine.
-New research finds that by lowering your risk for shingles, you also lower your risk for heart attack and mini-stroke.
+Not sure if you should get a shingles vaccine?
+New research shows it can lower your risk for heart attack and mini-stroke.

 Shingles is a skin rash caused by the same virus that causes chicken pox — and it can be just as painful and uncomfortable.
 Even worse, shingles often recurs.
 But you can be vaccinated to decrease your risk.
 Who is most at risk?
 Advanced age or a weakened immune system can make people more vulnerable to contracting shingles. … Read More

 What do you do when pain lasts long after shingles are gone?
 Our expert discusses post-herpetic neuralgia.